skulluglify/skulluglify/README.md

-# welcome on my page by skulluglify
+# welcome to my page by skulluglify

 <h4><span>WORKON: </span>Python Syntax! & more</h4>